Remote’s guide to employing in Chile.

 Remote’s global employment solution makes it easy for your company to employ workers in Chile quickly, efficiently, and in full compliance with all applicable labor laws.
 We take on the responsibility and legal risks of international employment so you can focus on hiring great talent and growing your business.

 The Chilean Labour Code spells out provisions for employee protections, workers’ rights, and general employment relations applicable to Chile’s workforce of 8.8 million.
 Employees in Chile enjoy protections against discrimination based on age, religion, sexual orientation, gender expression, and race.

 Common questions that could come up during the hiring process include the minimum wage, overtime rates, and guaranteed paid time off.
 Remote can help you offer a complete, competitive, and compliant benefits package to your employees in Chile.

-The Chilean president sets a minimum wage annually and there are generally two rates for working adults on one hand, and for minors and retirees.
+The Chilean government sets a minimum wage annually and there are generally two rates for working adults and for minors and retirees.
+From August 2022:

 Fixed-term agreements are contracts with a start and end date.

 A fixed-term contract can only be limited to a one-year term (or two years for certain highly skilled professionals).
 This will turn into an indefinite duration contract:

 For customers of Remote, all employee payments will be made in equal monthly installments on or before the last working day of each calendar month, payable in arrears.